 Mars Hill University has implemented procedures for student appeals with the intent of assuring fundamental fairness.
-Students who believe they were not treated fairly in the disciplinary process can submit a written appeal to the Vice President of Student Life.
-The appeal letter must be submitted within seven calendar days of the issuance of the sanction.
+Students who believe they were not treated fairly in the disciplinary process can submit a written appeal to the Assistant Dean of Students or the Vice President of Student Life.
+The appeal letter must be submitted within 48 hours of the issuance of the sanction via email to the Assistant Dean of Students.
 The written appeal must specify grounds that would justify consideration.
 General dissatisfaction with the outcome of the decision or an appeal for mercy is not an appropriate basis for an appeal.
 The written appeal must specifically address at least one of the following criteria:

-- A. Insufficient information to support the decision - B. New information, sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original hearing - C. Procedural irregularity that undermined the student's ability to present a defense - D. Inappropriateness of the sanction for the violation of the Code of Conduct Generally the appellate process does not require a hearing, nor does it require the vice president or designee to make personal contact with the student or the Disciplinary Committee.

-The Vice President of Student Life may, but is not required to, convene an ad hoc appeal committee to assist in making a recommendation regarding the appeal.
+- A. Insufficient information to support the decision - B. New information, sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original hearing - C. Procedural irregularity that undermined the student's ability to present a defense - D. Inappropriateness of the sanction for the violation of the Code of Conduct.
+The Vice President of Student Life or designee may, but is not required to, convene an ad hoc appeal committee to assist in making a recommendation regarding the appeal.
 The vice president shall not be bound by the committee's recommendation, and may affirm, reverse, or modify the sanction.
-The Vice President of Student Life may also return the case to the Resident Director, Dean of Students or Disciplinary Committee for further consideration.
-The vice president's decision shall be final and effective immediately.
+The Vice President of Student Life may also return the case to the Student Conduct Hearing Officer for further consideration.
+The vice president's decision shall be final and effective immediately. - 3.
+Timing and Notice of Outcome.
+A response to the appeal shall be provided in a timely manner, which shall serve as the final outcome.